 Brazil bans most burning for 60 days to curb Amazon fires

-RIO DE JANEIRO (AP) — Brazil yesterday banned most legal fires for land-clearing for 60 days in an attempt to stop the burning that has devastated parts of the Amazon region.
+RIO DE JANEIRO, Brazil (AP) — Brazil on Thursday banned most legal fires for land-clearing for 60 days in an attempt to stop the burning that has devastated parts of the Amazon region.

 The decree prohibiting the fires was signed by President Jair Bolsonaro and followed international criticism of his handling of the environmental crisis.